The finite speed of propagation in the degenerate Einstein-Brownian motion model: Introduction

-\end{axiom} Einstein assumed the evenness of the frequency $\varphi(\Delta)$: \begin{axiom} $ \varphi(-\Delta)=\varphi(\Delta)$.
 Therefore expected value of length in free jump $ \Delta_{e} = 0 $. \end{axiom} Assuming in the Axiom \ref{conserv-law}, evenness of the $\varphi(\Delta)$ and smoothness of the function $u(x,t)$ Einstein approximates function $u(x,t)$ with the solution of diffusivity equation, which is often cited as the Brownian motion equation